Skip to main content

 Refreshing tokens

 When your id_token expires, use POST /auth with grant_type: "refresh_token" to get a new one.
-This is free — no x402 payment required.
+This is free.

 curl -X POST https://laso.finance/auth \